Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/README.md

 # CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition
 This repository serves as a record of my academic experience in CMSC828 during the Fall of 2023.
-It includes my code submissions for assignments and projects.
-Each assignment is organized within its respective folder, complete with accompanying documentation and any necessary resources.
+It includes my code submissions for projects.
+Each Project is organized within its respective folder, complete with accompanying documentation and any necessary resources.

 ## 📚 Course Overview
 The course offers a deep dive into the cutting-edge realms of computer vision and high-level recognition tasks.
 This course is structured into five key modules, each addressing a crucial aspect of visual learning and recognition: